EV-OD/nepaliDate/DOCUMENTATION.md

 *   **Date Conversion (Website Use Only):**
     *   Bikram Sambat (BS) to Gregorian (AD) Converter (Implemented via Server Actions, intended for website UI use)
     *   Gregorian (AD) to Bikram Sambat (BS) Converter (Implemented via Server Actions, intended for website UI use)
+    *   *Data Access Note:* The conversion Server Actions internally fetch event data by calling the application's own `/api/calendar/{YYYY}/{MM}` endpoint, which requires the server-configured `API_KEY_NEPALIDATE` for access.
+This ensures calendar data is centrally managed and secured.
 *   **Date Validation:** Input validation notifies users of impossible date inputs (e.g., BS day exceeding days in the month).
 *   **Date Picker:** User-friendly date picker components for easy date selection in both BS and AD converters.
 *   **Event Display:** For a selected/converted BS month, the application displays Nepali holidays and events: